 Mitigating Unconscious Bias in the Workplace

-What Unconscious Bias Is
+What Is Unconscious Bias?

 Our brains have evolved over millennia – but some psychological processes remain unchanged.
 One such process is unconscious bias: the way our brains group and assess the world for maximum efficiency.
 The amygdala, the part of the brain responsible for making involuntary decisions, receives and organizes information, what we observe from our environments, to create a bank of assumptions that promotes faster decision-making.
 Because the amygdala operates autonomously, the snap reactions it forms based on preexisting knowledge are called unconscious biases.

-How to Mitigate Other’s Biases Within the Workplace
+How to Mitigate Biases in the Workplace

 Share: